How To Stop Feeling Hopeless When You’re Depressed

 - Substance use disorder

-To get the proper diagnosis, it is vital to go to a licensed medical or mental health professional.
+It can be vital to go to a licensed medical or mental health professional to receive a proper diagnosis for any of these mental health disorders.
 Often, general physicians can diagnose conditions such as depression, but seeing a psychiatrist can be particularly helpful, especially if they specialize in the condition you have or think that you may have.

 What Is Depression?